jogerj/Mac-Ryzen-Logo/README.md

 Run `git clone https://github.com/jogerj/Catalina-Ryzen-Logo/` to download

 # Instructions
 You need to disable System Integrity Protection (SIP) on your Mac/Hackintosh.
 Reboot to Recovery and run the Terminal and enter `csrutil disable` to disable SIP.
+Reboot to macOS and open Terminal in the script's folder.

 1. Run ./InstallAssets.sh
 2. Done!